 To help you engage your workforce more efficiently, we will be discussing what changes to collaboration efforts you should expect in the coming years.
-From the rise of distributed teams to the increasing use of collaboration software, we have provided the information you need to take your team efforts to the next level.
+From the rise of distributed teams to the increasing use of the best collaboration software, we have provided the information you need to take your team efforts to the next level.
 Furthermore, we have also included some data and insights that might help you make the most out of each trend for your company.

 You’ve heard it time and time again: collaboration is the key to success.
 But what does it mean to collaborate in the modern workplace?
 After all, the business landscape has changed quite a lot, so companies should be collaborating differently.

 For starters, we’ve seen the growing accessibility of the Internet and the advent of social media.
 Moreover, with Millennials at the forefront and Gen Zers entering the workforce, we have observed a big shift in work habits and expectations.

 Modern employees no longer settle for good compensation and benefits.
 They want office environments where they can learn and thrive in their careers.
 That said, it makes sense that most employees want workplaces that promote collaboration (43%), according to the Gensler US Workplace Survey.